 For more information regarding the best test methods to use for your flooring product, contact us!

 The photos below are an example of the benefit of adding antimicrobial additives to carpet backing.
-Under the right conditions, mold and mildew can flourish by using the carpet latex as a favorite food source, especially when moisture become trapped underneath.
-Antimicrobials keep the area you do don’t see cleaner and help flooring products last longer.
+Under the right conditions, mold and mildew can flourish by using the carpet latex as a favorite food source, especially when moisture becomes trapped underneath.
+Antimicrobials keep the area you don’t see cleaner and helps flooring last longer.

 Both carpet samples were tested using the AATCC Method 174, Part III.
 The test organism used was Aspergillus niger.

 Want to see more comparison photos taken by our microbiologists?
 Visit our antimicrobial photo gallery.

 The first shows an untreated rebond carpet underlay foam while testing using the AATCC Method 30 during the 7-day incubation period.

 The second demonstrates the effectiveness of Ultra-Fresh antimicrobial treatment in the prevention of fungal growth on the rebond carpet pad.